marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

   2. **Checking for Outliers**

-  *I should mention from the beginning that I explored two methods.*

   *What is better than organization and planning?*

   *I created subfolders to organize the measures I needed: one for building histograms to check data distribution and another for calculating the IQR to check for outliers.*